Jiwer/N-Phenethyl-4-piperidinone/README.md

 4. Press `/~ to open the console and execute commands as normal.

 # Important Notes
-A lot of commands will desync the game if you're not the host.
-It's best to stick to firing events as your main means of making things in the game happen. https://eu4cheats.com/events
+A lot of commands are not networked.
+I have removed the ability for the game to desync, but it's best to stick to firing events as your main means of making things in the game happen. https://eu4cheats.com/events

 It's best to wait for the first month tick before executing any commands.